ChiefChingu/caterpillar-1/README.md

 In addition, a connection to local government services is considered.
 They receive the alerts in their area and can decide to respond.
 The (lack of) progress of their response is visible in the alerts.

 ## Technologies Used
+For this project only HTML and CSS were used.
+Knowing that certain things were easier to do with JS (looking at you, mobile menu!), I still wanted to only use CSS, since this is the first milestone project.
+I also decided not to use a framework like Bootstrap, because I wanted to really understand CSS grid.

+The regular libraries were used for fonts and icons:
+- Google Fonts.
+- Font Awesome.

+To make the whole process of writing code easier, I used npm and webpack with the following packages:
+- normalize.css
+- postcss-import,
+- postcss-mixins,
+- postcss-simple-vars,
+- postcss-nested,
+- postcss-hexrgba,
+- autoprefixer.

 ## Testing